 Preheat oven to 400 degrees (only if you are roasting the butternut squash)

 TO ROAST SQUASH:

-Cut the squash in half the long way.
-Brush with olive oil and sprinkle with salt and pepper.
+Using a sharp knife,cut the squash in half the long way.
+Brush the squash halves with olive oil and sprinkle with salt and pepper.
 Place face down on a baking sheet.
 If you line the sheet with foil you will have less clean up.
-Bake about 35- 40 minutes until the squash is tender.
+Bake about 35- 40 minutes until the squash is tender and golden brown.